The Budapest airport was closed due to problems with the electrical system

 On 7 December:

 W62359 / 2360 flights from the Budapest-Naples-Budapest route were redirected to the Debrecen-Napoly-Bratislava routes.

 W62205 / 2206 flights from the Budapest-London Luton-Budapest route were redirected to the Debrecen-London Luton-Bratislava routes.

 Flights canceled: 07 December

 W62209 / 2210 Budapest-London Luton-Budapest

 Flights canceled: 08 December

 Ryanair canceled several flights on 7 and 8 December to / from Budapest:

-Passengers can request the money back if they have tickets on canceled flights or they can reprogram free for other Ryanair flights - details on the Ryanair site!
+Passengers can request a refund if they have canceled tickets or can reschedule free of charge for other Ryanair flights - details on the Ryanair site!